Chapter 22:

 The promised day had finally arrived.

 Before he knew it, it was time.
-He grabbed the keys, his phone, and his wallet.
-To avoid his family asking questions, he decided to hop out of the window rather than use the door.
-He quickly made his way to the car and plugged in the address Ren had given him.
-The caffeine was making his hands jitter - definitely not the anxiety - and the car almost felt small with how bloated his nerves felt.
+He grabbed his things and hopped out of the bedroom window.
+He made his way to the car and plugged in the address Ren had given him.
+The caffeine was making his hands jitter - definitely not the anxiety - and the car almost felt small with how crowded his nerves felt.

 He took a deep breath, rolled down the windows, and headed on his way.

 Ren lived about fifteen minutes from Sota.
-He used that time to get his head in the game as much as possible.
-He had become pretty good at controlling his anxiety over the years, but he knew his inner demons were going to be the real challenge today.
-If things went well and his feelings grew, so would the demons telling him it was shameful.
+He used that time to get collect himself.
+He was determined to stay on this new path, but he knew his anxiety was going to be the real challenge today.
+If things went a certain way and his feelings ended up growing, then things could get complicated very quickly.

 [Sota]: I'm here!
 Come out whenever you're set to go.

-Before he could get to deep into it, however, she appeared.
+Before he could get too deep into it, however, she appeared.

 "Hey, Ren," Sota greeted as she opened the door, trying not to let his nerves show.